developershelf/dotnet-utilities/README.md

-# dotnet-utilities
+# Developer Shelf Utilities
-A collection of handy utilities.
+A collection of handy utilities for .Net applications.

 * Config Services